Kwesi Yankah: Education and working life

-Kwesi Yankah doctoral thesis earned him the Esther Kinsley Award for Outstanding Doctoral Dissertation at Indiana University, United States.
+Kwesi Yankah's doctoral thesis earned him the Esther Kinsley Award for Outstanding Doctoral Dissertation at Indiana University Bloomington, United States.
 He spent most of his working life in academia and lectured at the University of Ghana.
 He held several positions in the university, where he was dean of students of the university as well as dean of the Faculty of Arts and head of Linguistics Department.
 His last position at the university was that of pro-vice-chancellor for academic and student affairs.
 In September 2011, he succeeded Professor Victor Gadzekpo as the president of the Central University in Ghana.
-Yankah'ss appointment coincided with Rev. Prof. Addow Obeng's appointment as Central University's pro vice chancellor.
+Yankah's appointment coincided with Rev. Prof. Addow Obeng's appointment as Central University's pro vice chancellor.
 Yankah served as the university president until March 2017, when he was appointed a minister of state.

 During his working life, Yankah also contributed to several newspapers, among them The Mirror and Catholic Standard.
 He has authored many books, including Speaking for the Chief: Okyeame and the Politics of Royal Oratory.